openmobilehub/android-omh-auth/docs/advanced/OMH-Auth-Client.md

 # Logging out

 To logout using the Android OMH Auth SDK the client provides the `omhAuthClient.signOut()` function.
-This returns an OmhTask which represents an async functionality.
+This returns an OMH Task which represents an async functionality.
 If you wish to read more about this interface, you can do so [here](/docs/advanced/OMH-Task.md).
 Take into account that this functionality only clears the local user data stored in the application but doesn't revoke the tokens emitted.
 Here's a snippet on how you could use the sign out functionality:

 ```kotlin
 val cancellable = omhAuthClient.signOut()